google/skia/site/dev/sheriffing/trooper.md

 How to swap trooper shifts
 --------------------------

 If you need to swap shifts with someone (because you are out sick or on vacation), please get approval from the person you want to swap with.
-Then send an email to skiabot@google.com and cc rmistry@.
+Then make the change in the [cloud console](https://pantheon.corp.google.com/datastore/entities/query?project=skia-tree-status&organizationId=433637338589&ns=&kind=TrooperSchedules).
+Add a filter to find the dates you are looking for and then click on the entries you want to edit.
+Note: The above link can be used to update the sheriff/wrangler/robocop schedules as well.

 <a name="tips"></a>